poppyschmo/znc-signal/README.md

    // or
    "{{ $m := index .Mounts 0 }}{{ $m.Source }}:{{ $m.Destination }}"
    ```
-   Kubernetes users can bind a statically provisioned persistent volume and
-   use snapshots to populate and save its contents.

 6. <a name="chicken_egg"></a> The whole *Catch-22* of having to initialize the
    container with an existing account can be sidestepped by providing `--env
    SIGNAL_CLI_USERNAME=<new number>` on the first go-round, even though